Classification of Rank 2 Cluster Varieties: Classification

 \section{Classification}

 Here we give several equivalent classifications for the possible deformation classes of Looijenga pairs.
-These classifications are based on the intersection matrix $H$ of $D$, the intersection form $Q$ on $D^{\perp}_{\Eff} \subset D^{\perp}\cong K_2$ (see \S \ref{canonical intersection}), the monodromy $\mu$ of $U^{\trop}$, the properties of lines in $U^{\trop}$, the global functions on $U$, the properties of the quiver for a corresponding cluster structure, and various other properties.
-This may be viewed as a classification of rank-$2$ cluster varieties up to the notion of equivalence given in Definition \ref{EquivalentClusters}.
-The classification is not totally new---for example, the cases that we refer to as ``no lines wrap'' or ``some lines wrap'' are simply the finite-type or acyclic cases, respectively, in the cluster language.
+These classifications are based on the intersection matrix $H$ of $D$, the intersection form~$Q$ on $D^{\perp}\cong K_2$ (or the restriction of~$Q$ to $D^{\perp}_{\Eff} \subset D^{\perp}$, cf.\ Section~\ref{canonical intersection}), the monodromy~$\mu$ of~$U^{\trop}$, the properties of lines in $U^{\trop}$, the global functions on $U$, the properties of the quiver for a corresponding cluster structure, and various other properties.
+This may be viewed as a classification of rank-$2$ cluster varieties up to the notion of fiberwise-equivalence given in Definition~\ref{EquivalentClusters}.
+The classification is not totally new~-- for example, the cases that we refer to as ``no lines wrap'' or ``some lines wrap'' are simply the finite-type or acyclic cases, respectively, in the cluster language.
 However, we do offer new characterizations of these cases.

 Throughout this section, $D$ will be called {\it minimal} if it has no $(-1)$-components.
+We begin with classifying the negative (semi-)definite cases.
+Most of the statements for these cases appear in \cite{GHK1} (some only in arXiv v1) or in~\cite{GHK2}, or else follow easily, as we will show.